luamz/color-game/README.md

 # Color Game (Guess the Color)

-Given a certain RGB number, you have to guess the color based on the amount of Red, Green and Blue.
+Given a certain RGB number, guess the color based on the amount of Red, Green and Blue.

 Project built with Javascript based on the course "The Web Developer Bootcamp" by Colt Steele